Non-ergodicity in open quantum systems through quantum feedback: An optical cavity with quantum feedback

-Next we have a closer look at the effect of a spontaneous photon emission.
-Again the state of the cavity remains unchanged, if the emission of a photon goes unnoticed.
-However, if the emission of a photon is detected and successfully triggers a feedback pulse, the state of the cavity changes from $|\alpha_{\rm I} (t) \rangle$ into $|\alpha_{\rm I}(t + \Delta t) \rangle = R_{\rm I} \, |\alpha_{\rm I}(t) \rangle$, with $R_{\rm I}(t) $ given in Eq.~(\ref{displacement}).
-Using the properties of displacement operators we find
+The reason for the damping of $\alpha_{\rm I}(t)$ in Eq.~(\ref{exact3}) is that not emitting a photon reveals information about the cavity state $|\alpha_{\rm I}(t) \rangle$ which needs to be updated accordingly \cite{Reset}.
+If the emission of a photon goes unnoticed, then the state of the cavity remains unchanged, since the coherent states are the eigenstates of $L_1$.
+However, if a photon triggers a feedback pulse, the state of the cavity changes from $|\alpha_{\rm I} (t) \rangle$ into

-given that a feedback pulse is applied at a time $t$.
-The state of the resonator is no longer invariant under photon emission.
-Furthermore, even when all parameters are kept the same, every realisation of the described process now results in a different quantum trajectory.
+due to the properties of the displacement operator $D$ in Eq.~(\ref{Rbeta}).
+Overall, in the interaction picture, each quantum trajectory is fully described by a series of coherent states $|\alpha_{\rm I} (t) \rangle$, which are given by a time dependent complex function $\alpha_{\rm I} (t)$.
+The same applies in the Schr\"odinger picture, where each quantum trajectory is fully described by the time dependent complex function $\alpha_{\rm S} (t)$ with $\alpha_{\rm S} (t) = \exp (- {\rm i} \omega_{\rm cav} t) \, \alpha_{\rm S} (t) $ and similarly the displacement operator is transformed to $D(\beta_{\rm S}(t))$.
+Fig.~\ref{Individual3-4-together} shows $\alpha_{\rm S} (t)$ for random samples of individual quantum trajectories which have been generated using standard quantum Monte Carlo simulations \cite{Reset,Molmer,Carmichael}.
+Figs.~\ref{Individual3-4-together}(a)--(b) show the evolution of ten randomly chosen quantum trajectories, prepared in initial states with $\alpha(0) = 2$ and $\alpha(0) = -2$ respectively.
+All other conditions are the same in both setups.
+In Figs.~\ref{Individual3-4-together}(c)--(d), we plot for $|\alpha_{\rm s}(t)|$ to show the behaviour of the magnitude of the state more clearly.

-\subsection{Non-ergodicity}
+\section{Non-Ergodicity}